-Rule 24(g)22(a)(iv) sets out the requirements for notice of a disciplinary appeal meeting.
+Rule 24(g) sets out the requirements for notice of a disciplinary appeal meeting.

 Proxies

-A member may appoint another member as her / their / his proxy to vote and speak on her / their / his behalf at a general meeting other than at a disciplinary appeal meeting.
+A member may appoint another member as the member's proxy to vote and speak on the member's behalf at a general meeting other than at a disciplinary appeal meeting.

 The appointment of a proxy must be in writing and signed by the member making the appointment.

-The member appointing the proxy may give specific directions as to how the proxy is to vote on her / their / his behalf, otherwise the proxy may vote on behalf of the member in any matter as she / they / he sees fit.
+The member appointing the proxy may give specific directions as to how the proxy is to vote on the member's behalf, otherwise the proxy may vote on behalf of the member in any matter as the proxy sees fit.

 If the Committee has approved a form for the appointment of a proxy, the member may use any other form that clearly identifies the person appointed as the member's proxy and that has been signed by the member.